ryanrozich/jira-to-airtable-mirror/README.md

    - Test data transformation with sample Jira issues

    If successful, you should see all checks pass with ✅ marks.
 If any checks fail, review the error messages and update your configuration accordingly.

+## Sync Strategy

+This tool uses an incremental sync approach with timestamp-based tracking to efficiently sync data between Jira and Airtable.
+Instead of performing full table scans on every sync, it:

+1. Tracks the last successful sync time in Airtable
+2. Uses Jira's `updated` field to query only for issues modified since the last sync
+3. Automatically handles new field options by adding them to Airtable select fields when encountered

+This incremental approach provides several benefits:
+- Reduced API calls and rate limit usage
+- Faster sync times
+- Lower computational overhead
+- Can be run frequently without performance impact

+### How it Works

+1. On each sync, the tool queries Airtable for the most recent `updated` timestamp across all records
+2. It then queries Jira using JQL: `project = X AND updated > "last_sync_time"`
+3. Only issues that have been modified (including field changes, status updates, and new comments) are processed
+4. Each issue is upserted to Airtable, with new select field options added automatically if needed

+This pattern ensures that syncs are efficient and can be run frequently to keep your Airtable data up to date.

 ## Local Development